-Treasure: Once Cwdcai has been dealt with, the room can be properly searched.
-Located on the various tables and shelves are 15 bottles of quality wine (10 gp each), several dozen jars of expensive spices, salt cellars, and pepper grinders (worth 1,000 gp total but weighs 100 lbs. altogether), a decanter of endless water, and a collection of fine kitchen knives of excellent craftsmanship that are masterwork artisan's tools for Profession (cook) worth 55 gp for the set.
+Treasure: Once Cwdcai is dealt with, the room can be properly searched.
+Located on the various tables and shelves are 15 bottles of quality wine (10gp each), several dozen jars of expensive spices, salt cellars, and pepper grinders (worth 1000gp total but weighs 100 lbs. altogether), a decanter of endless water, and a collection of fine kitchen knives of excellent craftsmanship that are worth 55gp for the set.

-10. Treacherous Crossing (Difficulty Medium)
+10. Treacherous Crossing